Language-Research-Technology/ldaca-website/content/resources/ldaca-resources/guidance-for-data-governance-decisions/index.md

 Data governance defines policies, roles, responsibilities and procedures for ongoing use and storage of data, as well as for access to data.
 Effective data governance maximises sustainability, while ensuring data integrity and protecting research participants.
 Long-term sustainability requires a data management plan.

-This document provides guidance on some components of data governance that are key to a data management plan, including access conditions, licensing, persistent identifiers, and metadata.
+This document provides guidance on some components of data governance that are key to a data management plan, including {{< glossary_link display="access conditions" id="access-conditions" >}}, licensing, persistent identifiers, and metadata.
 The principles below are those employed by LDaCA, but they are widely applicable and represent best practice for data governance, in accordance with the {{< glossary_link display="FAIR" id="fair" >}} and {{< glossary_link display="CARE" id="care" >}} principles.

 <br>